Novitas-ROYAL

 Novitas-ROYAL (Research on Youth and Language) is a biannual open access peer-reviewed academic journal covering research and critical discussion about all aspects of language, linguistics, applied linguistics, and learning and teaching of foreign languages.
-The language of the journal is English, with each article including an abstract in Turkish.
+The journal is in English, with each article including a Turkish abstract.
+The journal was founded by Prof. Dr. Arda Arikan in 2007, with Prof. Dr. Olcay Sert (Mälardalen University) serving as editor-in-chief in the following years.
 It is sponsored by the Children's Research Center (Ankara, Turkey).
-The editor-in-chief is Arda Arıkan (Akdeniz University, Turkey).
+At present, the editor-in-chief is Assoc.
+Prof. Dr. Mehmet Galip Zorba (Akdeniz University, Turkey).
+The journal is indexed in/ by SCOPUS (Q1).

 Abstracting and indexing

 Novitas-ROYAL is abstracted and indexed by: